microsoft/azurelinux/toolkit/tools/imagecustomizer/README.md

    For documentation on the supported configuration options, see:
    [Mariner Image Customizer configuration](./docs/configuration.md)

+3. Install prerequisites required to run Mariner Image Customizer: `qemu-img,rpm,dd,lsblk,losetup,sfdisk,udevadm,flock,blkid,openssl,sed, createrepo (only needed if you provide RPM directory as a source)`

-3. Run the Mariner Image Customizer tool.
+4. Run the Mariner Image Customizer tool.

    For example: